w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content](https://www.w3.org/WAI/WCAG21/Techniques/general/G186), and
   * [G187: Using a technology to include blinking content that can be turned off via the user agent](https://www.w3.org/WAI/WCAG21/Techniques/general/G187).
 * Show examples of flashing content and explain that they can cause seizures and physical reactions for some people.
 Emphasize that all components of the content need to be below the general flash and red flash thresholds, as any flashing interferes with the ability to use the whole web page or application.
 For references on how to design interfaces that support flashing below the general flash and red flash thresholds or that support flashing below 3 seconds, see techniques [G19: Ensuring that no component of the content flashes more than three times in any 1-second period](https://www.w3.org/WAI/WCAG21/Techniques/general/G19.html) and [G15: Using a tool to ensure that content does not violate the general flash threshold or red flash threshold](https://www.w3.org/WAI/WCAG21/Techniques/general/G15.html).
-* Show examples of interactions triggered by animations, such as additional movements when scrolling and decorative gimmics.
+* Show examples of interactions triggered by animations, such as additional movements when scrolling and decorative gimmicks.
 Explain that these animations can cause distraction and vestibular disorders (such as dizziness, nausea, and headaches) for some people.
 Discuss the use of preferences as well as technology specific properties to reduce or disable such animations.
 * Demonstrate the use of a screen reader to navigate an application that plays audio automatically for more than 3 seconds.
 Explain that the playing audio interferes with the ability to hear the screen reader output.
 Emphasize that there should be a mechanism to pause or control the volume of that audio.
 Explain that the operating system often provides such mechanism.
 For references on how to design interfaces that support mechanisms to pause or control the volume of any audio that plays automatically, see the following techniques:
   * [G60: Playing a sound that turns off automatically within three seconds](https://www.w3.org/WAI/WCAG21/Techniques/general/G60.html),
   * [G170: Providing a control near the beginning of the Web page that turns off sounds that play automatically](https://www.w3.org/WAI/WCAG21/Techniques/general/G170.html), and